 Be honest about the divorce

 Anticipate getting asked tough questions from your children as they try to process the divorce.
-Be prepared to provide your children with information to help them prepare for the upcoming changes in their lives such as who will they live with, where their other parent will be, and if they need to change school, among other significant changes.
+Be prepared to provide your children with information to help them prepare for the upcoming changes in their lives.
+This includes: living arrangements, where their other parent will be, and if they need to change school, among other significant changes.
 Above all else, be sure to reassure your children that you both love them and that they had nothing to do with the divorce.

 Keep conflict away from your children